Tag Archive for: driving lessons Edinburgh

 So you now have your hard earned driving licence, after all those driving lessons.
 Taking your first solo drive is an exciting milestone.
 It marks the beginning of your journey as an independent driver.
 However, it’s normal to feel nervous about hitting the road alone.
 Being well-prepared can ease those jitters and make the experience enjoyable.

-– Get to know your car well
+– Get to know your car well.
+Don’t overlook how important this is.

 – Plan your route well so that you don’t have to worry about navigation.

 – Prior to your drive, check the weather and traffic conditions.
+Avoid taking your first solo drive in bad weather or heavy traffic.

 – Try to unwind by, for example, listening to soothing music.

-– Begin with a short drive
+– Begin with a short drive, don’t over do it

 Get in touch with Driving Lessons Edinburgh for more tips and advice.
+Colin has a lot of experience dealing with nervous drivers and will take great care of you.

 How to calm your nerves before your driving lesson